Difference between Preemptive and Non-preemptive CPU scheduling algorithms

-- When a process switches from the waiting state to the ready state (for example, at completion of I/)).
+- When a process switches from the waiting state to the ready state (for example, at the completion of I/)).

 Non-Preemptive Scheduling: In this, once a process enters the running state it cannot be preempted until it completes it’s allocation time.
-When scheduling takes place only under below circumstances we say that the scheduling scheme is non-preemptive or cooperative. –
+When scheduling takes place only under the below circumstances we say that the scheduling scheme is non-preemptive or cooperative.

 - When a process switches from the running state to the waiting state (for example, as the result of an I/O request or an invocation of wait() for the termination of a child process).